 "We all have seen brainless drivers who are busy in conversation and are not giving full attention to their driving,'' she said.
 "And heaven knows, many of us are guilty.''

-There has been growing impatience with people who talk on cell phones in movie theaters, restaurants and cars.
+There has been growing impatience with people who talk on mobile phones in movie theaters, restaurants and cars.

 His proposal also adds a "point" on the motorist's driving record for the violation.